bahrus/xtal-sip/README.md

 Does the import map proposal impose an unfair advantage to JS over CSS?
 This important question raised by Firefox really hits home to me.

 The fact that we've been able to import JS now for a number of years, and not HTML, strikes me as *extremely* unfair.
 Are we doing the same thing here?
-I don't think so...
+I'm not sure...

 Relative references (relative to the JS file location) would still work with no mapping, should CSS Stylesheet / Modules become a thing: